pupil-labs/pupil-docs/src/cloud/enrichments/README.md

 #### gaze.csv
 This file contains gaze data in world camera coordinates.
+For a definition of the coordinate system see [here](https://docs.pupil-labs.com/developer/invisible/#gaze-coordinate-system).

 | Field | Description |